mrmartineau/Boost/readme.md

 ## CSS
 **BOOST** uses the 'mobile-first' methodology & to find out more, please read the excellent post 'Mobile First' by Luke Wroblewski at http://www.lukew.com/ff/entry.asp?933

+#### Grid calculations
+There are some nifty calculations (by LESS) for the Boost grid that make creating your own grid setup ridiculously easy.
+If you're not happy with the structure that I created, please visit http://grid.mindplay.dk & use the tool there to create your own version of the grid.

 ## HTML
 1. Mixture of '320 and up' & HTML5 Boilerplate.
 2.	example.html has almost every element